Nickchapman3773/Uranium-Fever/README.md

 	- This is a tag that tells Wabbajack not to alter the contents of the tagged folder when updating.
 - Notification Size - Why are my notifications huge?
 	- Notification size is inappropriately large after starting a new game until the game is reloaded.
+- NPCs - Some NPCs are not completing their tasks as anticipated during quest or interaction sequences.
+	- You likely interrupted their scripted packages, reload to a save prior to the interaction, and do not interact with them until they have completely finished their task.
+Mod added content often has this complication, and it is out of our control.
 - Optimization - What kind of things have you done to optimize Uranium Fever?
 	- Many!
 When appropriate, we use Cathedral Asset Optimizer and Nvidia Texture Tools to compress uncompressed textures and downsize textures to 2k, with a goal of striking the best balance of quality and performance.
 We generate mipmaps for non-UI textures in order to assist with aesthetics and rendering.
 We use BSArchPro to place assets into BSAs, which decreases memory usage and crashing.
 We have optimized LOD rendering distances and priority flagging to ensure only visually relevant items are loaded in at a given time.
 We have flagged ESPs as ESMs when they contain temporary worldspace edits in order to prevent them from continually being loaded into ram, further decreasing memory usage.
 - Other Modded Instances - Can I keep my own modded setup if I play Uranium Fever?